Key takeaways

 Manual Excel or Sheets

 Planning model and solver share the same data.
 AI assistance, structured imports, audit logs, and modern editing tools.
-Newer category — Smootables sits here.
+Smootables sits in this newer category.

 | Dimension | Excel | Untis | aSc | Smootables |